fablabbcn/smartcitizen-docs/docs/Guides/calibration/SCD30 CO2 sensor.md

 To stop the monitor, just press `Enter`.

 Secondly, feed the external reading into the sensor.
+The value needs to be between 400ppm and 2000ppm.
 For instance, for a value of 450ppm:

 ```
 control scd30 calfactor 450